ClassiCube/actions-testing-cc/readme.md

 # What ClassiCube is

-ClassiCube aims to replicate the 2009 Minecraft Classic client while offering **optional** enhancements to improve gameplay.<br>
+ClassiCube aims to replicate the 2009 Minecraft Classic client while offering **optional** enhancements to improve gameplay.
 ClassiCube can run on [many systems](#supported-systems), including desktop, web, mobile, and even some consoles.
 <details>
 <summary><b>Features (click to expand)</b></summary>